 If there’s one thing to know about southeastern Colorado, it’s that the Pueblo chile reigns supreme — but it’s not the only way kitchens in town bring the heat.

 BREAKFAST: Beef enchiladas before noon?
 You won’t object to B Street Cafe’s version topped with two eggs and smothered in flavorful green chile.

 LUNCH: Robust Pueblo chiles are mixed right into the beef at Bingo Burger.
 Luckily, hand-spun shakes and malts are available to cool tingling tongues.

-SIPS & SNACKS: Vegan and gluten-free varieties of green chile make for a tasty afternoon nosh at The Hanging Tree Café.
+SIPS & SNACKS: Vegan and gluten-free varieties of green chile make for a tasty afternoon nosh at the Grind Haus Cafe.

 DINNER: The modern interpretations of classic Indian dishes at Mr. Tandoori Urban Bar & Grill put a different spin on sweat-inducing eats.